Peterpiotr/siguren-documentation/docs/source/operation/recovery/forced-lowering-backup.rst

 	.. warning::
-		Detailed inspection of the MotoSuiveur® Unit (worm and wheel) and the hoist is mandatory after lowering is complete!
+		Detailed inspection of the MS Unit (worm and wheel) and the hoist is mandatory after lowering is complete!